anatoliifrolov/postgres-cxx-client/README.md

 * As a prebuilt library.

 If you're experienced with CMake you probably already know what to do.
-Anyway, lets go through the process step by step.
+Anyway, let’s go through the process step-by-step.
-First we'll create a new CMake-based project which will serve us as an example.
+First, we'll create a new CMake-based project which will serve us as an example.
-Initially the project will have the following structure:
+Initially, the project will have the following structure:
 ```
 .
 ├── CMakeLists.txt
 └── main.cpp
 ```
-Lets fill out the CMakeLists.txt with:
+Let’s fill out the CMakeLists.txt with:
 ```cmake
 cmake_minimum_required(VERSION 3.8)
 project(MyProject)